© 2022 GOECO | All rights reserved

 This project is based in the Greater Kruger Area close to the famous Kruger National Park – one of the largest game reserves in Africa and home to Africa’s ‘Big 5’ species.
 The park stretches across the Limpopo and Mpumalanga provinces in northeastern South Africa.
-With over 500 bird species, 100 reptiles, 150 mammal species, multiple archaeological sites, and an equally diverse array of trees and flowers, Kruger truly exemplifies the majesty of Africa.
+With over 500 bird species, 100 reptiles, 150 mammal species, multiple archaeological sites and an equally diverse array of trees and flowers, Kruger truly exemplifies the majesty of Africa.

 Upon arrival, you will have a comprehensive orientation facilitated by the project volunteer coordinator that includes:

 As part of assisting the research team during your additional weeks, you will assist in building the database for records of animals and the landscape as well as contribute to documentation of erosion, spot patterns, whisker patterns, etc. During this time, you will develop your photographic skills as well as your knowledge of the animals on the reserve.
-If you choose to stay on beyond the 4 week photography course, you will also have the opportunity to visit neighboring reserves.
+If you choose to stay on beyond the four-week photography course, you will also have the opportunity to visit neighboring reserves.

 A typical day: You should be prepared for an early 6:00 am start at which point you may head out for a photography game drive and return for breakfast around 9:30 am.
-You will then participate in an photography or conservation-related before having lunch.
-Your afternoon project will begin around 1:00 pm and could be going on a game drive or assisting with conservation education.
+You will then participate in a photography or conservation-related lecture before having lunch.
+Your afternoon project will begin around 1:00 pm and could involve going on a game drive or assisting with conservation education.
 Your day will finish around 4:30 pm when you’ll return to the lodge to edit your pictures.
 Dinner will be at 6:30 pm, followed by time to relax and hang with fellow volunteers.

 Laundry: Laundry services are available for a small fee.